The International Investigations Review: Greece

 In large-scale investigations involving several jurisdictions, all investigations are usually carried out locally in accordance with Greek law and regulations.
 Exceptions may apply in cases involving national security or relating to Greece's diplomatic relations, in which case different rules may be applicable (as set out in international or bilateral treaties).

 There have been no major investigations started in the past year, mainly because of the impact of the pandemic, which restricted investigations and inquiries to a minimum (mainly cases of urgency).
 Many regulatory, investigative and audit procedures were suspended or delayed for months.
 The delays affected only on-site investigations and audits, not monitoring or data collection, which in many cases is carried out by electronic means through requests to public services (e.g., tax authorities) and financial or banking institutions.

 Conclusions and outlook

-One thing that still needs to be considered is the inclusion of immunity-leniency provisions in respect to entities.
-Most leniency or immunity procedures focus on the individual and not the corporate entity, which does not have criminal liability under Greek law.
-This difference between individual liability and corporate liability (always in the form of administrative penalties and fines) directly affects an entity's 'willingness' to proceed with self-reporting when detecting internal wrongdoing.
+One thing that still needs to be considered is the inclusion of immunity and leniency provisions in respect of entities.
+Most leniency or immunity procedures focus on the individual, not the corporate entity, which cannot be held criminally liable under Greek law.
+This difference between individual liability and corporate liability (always in the form of administrative penalties and fines) directly affects an entity's willingness to proceed with self-reporting when internal wrongdoing is detected.